-- The Food and Agriculture Organization (FAO) leads international efforts to combat hunger.
-It is a knowledge organization that offers technical expertise on how to achieve the Sustainable Development Goals.
+- The Food and Agriculture Organization (FAO) directs international efforts to combat hunger.
+It is a knowledge organization that provides technical expertise for achieving the Sustainable Development Goals (SDGs).
 It is also a forum for negotiating agreements among member states.

-- The World Food Programme (WFP) aims to eliminate hunger and malnutrition often in the context of political conflicts and natural disasters.
-It is the largest humanitarian agency in the world.
-Last year, WFP fed nearly 80 million people in around 75 countries.
+- The World Food Programme (WFP) focuses on eradicating hunger and malnutrition, often in the context of conflict and natural disasters.
+It is the largest humanitarian organization in the world.
+Last year, the WFP fed 154 million people in 90 countries, more than ever before.

 - The International Fund for Agricultural Development (IFAD) aims to fight rural poverty, hunger and malnutrition among smallholder farmers and the rural poor in developing countries.
 It promotes the enhancement of productivity, income opportunities and quality of life in rural areas and provides additional resources for this purpose.